Study Commission on the Women's Diaconate: Background

-After existing for several centuries, the vocation of deacon was gradually transformed in the Catholic Church into an office reserved to men who were candidates for ordination as priests and were ordained as transitional deacons.
+The vocation of deacon was gradually transformed in the first centuries of Christian history from an office exercised permanently by men and, more rarely, women into an temporary office reserved to those who were candidates for ordination as priests and therefore reserved to men.
+Deacons were then ordained as "transitional deacons" with the understanding that they would eventually receive priestly ordination.
 Participants in the Second Vatican Council recommended the restoration of the ancient permanent diaconate with votes taken in October 1963 and September 1964.
-The Council's Dogmatic Constitution on the Church (Lumen gentium) said that:
+The Council's Dogmatic Constitution on the Church (Lumen gentium) said that with papal approval territorial groups of bishops could "restore" the diaconate "as a proper and permanent rank of the hierarchy".
+The role could be "conferred upon men of more mature age" even if married and upon young men bound by "the law of celibacy".

-Although the question of including women in the ordained diaconate was brought to the Council, in 1967, Pope Paul VI authorized the establishment of a ministry of permanent deacons, still restricted to men but open to married men.
-Under the rules he established, both permanent and transitional deacons belonged to a single order and were ordained according to the same rite.
+Pope Paul VI adhered to the Council's understanding when he authorized the establishment of a ministry of permanent deacons in 1967, restricted to men and allowing for married men.
+Relating these permanent deacons to the pre-existing status of transitional deacons, he provided for both permanent and transitional deacons to belong to a single order in the hierarchy of Church offices and both were to be ordained according to the same rite.